PhilipGautschi/file-captain/README.md

 - **Never load pickle files from untrusted sources** (internet, email, external systems)
 - **Use JSON format** for data exchange when possible
 - **Validate file sources** - only load pickles you created or from verified trusted sources
-- **Consider alternatives** like JSON, YAML, or protocol buffers for data sharing

 ## Quick Start